-While the 11 year anniversary of the National Apology is a milestone that all Australians can be proud of, many of the Stolen Generations, their families and communities are still feeling the hurt, pain and loss from being forcibly removed from their families.
+While the anniversary of the National Apology is a milestone that all Australians can be proud of, many Stolen Generations survivors, their families and communities are still feeling the hurt, pain and loss from being forcibly removed from their families.
 By remembering what happened, as part of those commemorations, we are supporting ongoing healing.
 The anniversary is a time to reflect on the work that still needs to be done to address unresolved trauma.

-In 2018, a new report collated by the Australian Institute of Health and Welfare (AIHW), commissioned by The Healing Foundation was released.
-This report provided comprehensive data that illustrates direct links between the forced removal of tens of thousands of children from their families and the real-life symptoms of Intergenerational Trauma within today's Aboriginal and Torres Strait Islander population.
-The report determined that 1 in 7 Indigenous Australians now aged 50 and over were removed from their families, and noted how the intergenerational spread of trauma is an underlying cause of issues like family violence, substance abuse, suicide and high incarceration rates.
+In 2018, a report collated by the Australian Institute of Health and Welfare (AIHW), commissioned by The Healing Foundation, was released.
+This report provided comprehensive data that illustrates direct links between the forced removal of tens of thousands of children from their families and the real-life symptoms of intergenerational trauma within today's Aboriginal and Torres Strait Islander communities.
+The report determined that 1 in 7 Indigenous Australians now aged 50 and over were removed from their families, and it noted how the intergenerational transfer of trauma is an underlying cause of issues like family violence, substance abuse, high suicide and incarceration rates.

 The AIHW report is part of an ongoing needs analysis being led by The Healing Foundation, with funding from the Federal Government.
-It will be used to guide priorities for future strategies and services, especially for members of the Stolen Generations approaching their elderly years.
-The aged care needs for these members of the Stolen Generations are far more complex than those of the average ageing Australian, given the high rate of child removal and institutionalisation they have experienced.
+It will be used to guide priorities for future strategies and services, especially for survivors of the Stolen Generations approaching their elderly years.
+The aged care needs for these survivors of the Stolen Generations are far more complex than those of the average ageing Australian, given the high rate of child removal and institutionalisation they have experienced.

-The report estimates that 17,150 members of the Stolen Generations are still alive today and that they experience higher levels of adversity in relation to almost all 38 key health and welfare outcomes examined.
-Ensuring that appropriate aged care supports are in place for members of the Stolen Generations are integral to caring for Stolen Generations.
+The report estimates that 17,150 survivors of the Stolen Generations are still alive today and that they experience higher levels of adversity in relation to almost all 38 key health and welfare outcomes examined.
+Ensuring that appropriate aged care supports are in place for Stolen Generations survivors is essential to honour them in their final years.